Doris Akers

-Doris Mae Akers (May 21, 1923 – July 26, 1995) was a biracial African-American gospel music composer, arranger and singer who is considered to be "one of the most underrated gospel composers of the 20th century [who] wrote more than 500 songs".
+Doris Mae Akers (May 21, 1923 – July 26, 1995) was an American gospel music composer, arranger and singer who is considered to be "one of the most underrated gospel composers of the 20th century [who] wrote more than 500 songs".
 Known for her work with the Sky Pilot Choir, she was inducted into the Gospel Music Hall of Fame in 2001.

 Biography

-Early Years
+Early years

 Doris Akers was born in Brookfield, Missouri to parents Floyd Akers (1887-1958) and Pearl M. Kelly (1896-1988).
 "Floyd and Pearl had married 21 June 1909 in Linn County, Missouri, an interracial marriage.
 They divorced some time after the birth of Bernice in 1926.
 When Pearl remarried to John Lawson (1892–1974) on 24 Feb.
 1929, Doris and some of her siblings became part of that household, living in Kirksville, Adair County, Missouri, while three of her brothers stayed with their father."
 She had nine siblings: Edward, Floyd, Evelyn, Marian, Donald, Nellie, Bernice, Harley, and Charles.
 She learned to play the piano by ear at age six and wrote her first song, "Keep the Fire Burning in Me," when she was ten years old.
-During the 1930s she formed a group with her siblings, Edward, Marian and Donald, who went by the name of "Dot and The Swingsters".
+During the 1930s, she formed a group with her siblings, Edward, Marian and Donald, who went by the name of "Dot and The Swingsters".

 Early career

-According to ASCAP documentation, in 1958, along with her friend Mahalia Jackson, Doris co-wrote the song, "Lord, Don't Move the Mountain", which sold over a million records.
+According to ASCAP documentation, in 1958, along with her friend Mahalia Jackson, Doris co-wrote the song "Lord, Don't Move the Mountain", which sold over a million records.
 This composition also became a hit for another gospel superstar, Inez Andrews, over a decade later.

 While in Los Angeles, she became director of the Sky Pilot Choir, an integrated choir, which was also featured on recordings, television shows, and radio broadcasts across the country.
 Her fresh, modern arrangements of traditional Negro spirituals drew large crowds from far and near and increased attendance at the church dramatically.
-They released three albums, "The Sky Pilot Choir", "The Sky Pilot Choir Vol. 2" (with the Sutton Sisters), and "Doris Akers Sings with The Sky Pilot Choir".
+They released three albums: The Sky Pilot Choir, The Sky Pilot Choir Vol. 2 (with the Sutton Sisters), and Doris Akers Sings with The Sky Pilot Choir.
 Their organist on many occasions was a young Billy Preston.
-She ended her collaboration with the Sky Pilot Choir in 1965, but they reunited again in 1974 to record their fourth effort, "Doris Akers and the Original Members of the Sky Pilot Choir".
+She ended her collaboration with the Sky Pilot Choir in 1965, but they reunited again in 1974 to record their fourth effort, Doris Akers and the Original Members of the Sky Pilot Choir.

-Akers continued recording for RCA Victor into the mid-sixties, cutting such albums as "Forever Faithful" (1963), a collaboration with The Statesmen Quartet entitled, "Sing for You" in 1964, and "Highway to Heaven".
+Akers continued recording for RCA Victor into the mid-sixties, cutting such albums as Forever Faithful (1963); a collaboration with The Statesmen Quartet entitled Sing for You in 1964; and Highway to Heaven.

 After having lived in Los Angeles since the mid-forties, she moved to Columbus, Ohio in 1970.
-On the "He Touched Me" track of her album "All God's Children" she recounts an incident of playing the song at the St. James Pentecostal Church in that city.
+On the "He Touched Me" track of her album All God's Children, she recounts an incident of playing the song at the St. James Pentecostal Church in that city.
 She continued recording, composing and traveling.
-An album, "The Artistry of Doris Akers", was released in 1979.
+An album, The Artistry of Doris Akers, was released in 1979.